Evil from Within: Machine Learning Backdoors through Hardware Trojans: Backdoor Attack Overview

 \section{Backdoor Attack Overview}

-Here we provide an overview of our backdoor attack before we formalize the underlying attacker model.
-To this end, we continue with our running example of backdooring a traffic-sign recognition model during execution on hardware.
+In the following section we provide an overview of our backdoor attack by formalizing the underlying attacker model.
+To this end, we continue with our running example of backdooring a traffic-sign recognition model during execution.